CodeHubOrg/codehuborg.github.io/_posts/2014-02-12-february-meetup-file-permissions.md

 File Permissions and Ownership
 ------------------------------
-To get an overview about file permissions and ownership in your current directory, use the <strong>ls</strong> with the -l flag (and -a for including dot files):
+To get an overview about file permissions and ownership in your current directory, use the <strong>ls</strong> command with the -l flag (and -a for including dot files):

 {% highlight bash %}
   $ ls -al #for detailed information about files in current directory